LeoNunes/RooksAndWallsCDK/README.md

 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Service
+### Environment Variables
+A file is created at `/etc/rooksandwalls/service.env` with the definition for environment variables.
+It can, for example, be loaded by the service.
+These are the variables defined in it:

+**PORT**: The port the application should be listening to.

 ## EC2 Instances
 ### CFN-INIT